renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 value hand = dealer.dealHand(pack);
 {% endhighlight %}

-For this reason, before we can instantiate a sub-type of `Dealer`, we will have to provide at least one implementation for it.
+For this reason, before we can instantiate a subtype of `Dealer`, we will have to provide at least one implementation for it.

 To implement an interface is very simple.
 You must provide an implementation for each **formal** method.
 Here's a "dummy" implementation of the `Dealer` interface defined above: